Payments and Insurance

 After the open enrollment period students may only enroll if they: 1) Experience a qualifying life event, such as being dropped from a parent’s insurance as a result of age; 2) Lose insurance coverage as a result of a parent or guardian being laid off; or 3) During annual enrollment each Fall.

 Benefits for 2017-18 plan will be available as early as June 1st.

-The health fee covers patient financial responsibility associated with most Health Center office visits (for example, when a medical provider evaluates a sick patient but does not order any tests, procedures or prescriptions).
+The health fee covers patient financial responsibility associated with most Health Center Primary Care office visits (for example, when a medical provider evaluates a sick patient but does not order any tests, procedures or prescriptions).
 Additional charges apply for specialty services, materials such as x-rays, bloodwork and other laboratory services.
 Students have the option to pay out of pocket or use their health insurance.
 Payment can be made online, at the Cashier desk, over the phone by calling 407-823-0526, or checks can be mailed to our mailing address.